vgewilliam/Cycling_Trajectories_WLDA/README.md

 ## Hardware Requirement

-This code was run on Lenovo Legion R9000P2021H.
+This code was executed on Lenovo Legion R9000P2021H.
 The processor is an AMD Ryzen 7 5800H with Radeon Graphics, 16 GB memory, and NVIDIA GeForce RTX 3060 Laptop GPU 6 GB.
+Given that the dataset used in this project is relatively small, we believe it can be run on a PC without a GPU as well.

 ## Python Version